Proof of Humanity

 The plastic surgery analogy is helpful here.
 Nobody’s mad that someone looks good.
 They’re mad if they feel deceived.
 Maybe they compared themselves to someone who wasn’t “natural” or gave a compliment that wasn’t earned (whatever that has historically meant).
 But our culture has mostly gotten over this.
 Plastic surgery and the full spectrum of aesthetic treatments are far less secretive and far less taboo now.
 The one big difference: beauty is taken in passively but reading asks the audience to participate and to buy-in.
 More investment is more betrayal.

-This is also why the discourse triangulates to detection instead of quality.
+This is why the discourse triangulates to detection instead of quality.
 Quality is more subjective and hence harder to weaponize.
-An AI verdict gives language to a frustration that’s really about something deeper.
+A verdict that something’s AI gives language to a frustration about something deeper.

 IV

 In the movie Inception, corporations hire teams to break into people’s dreams and steal their secrets.
 So the targets are forced to hire dream security — guards trained to detect and repel intruders.
 But secret extraction is a distraction from the real threat: inception — planting an idea so deep in a person’s subconscious that the person thinks it was theirs.
-The detectors plant something too: doubt.
+In the process, the detectors plant something else too: doubt.

 Suspicion machines run on doubt and produce more of it.